The Olive and The Sea Greek Food Blog

 • Add the honey and egg to the dry ingredients and mix together

-• Add the olive oil and vanilla and mix again
+• Add the olive oil and vanilla and mix again, and fold the stewed plums into the batter

 • Grease a non-stick muffin tin and evenly spoon the batter into the tin